penguintutor/lc-building/README.md

 ### Limitations of small scales
 Small scales (smaller than HO/OO) may have problems when dealing with small size shapes.
-These may need to be edit in Inkscape before burning, or choose an "N friendly" template
+These may need to be edited in a vector image editor (such as Inkscape) before burning, or choose an "N friendly" template

 ### Single texture per wall
 Currently only allows a single texture per wall which covers entire wall.
-For split walls (eg. half brick half render) then split into multiple walls
+For split walls (eg. half brick, half render) then split into multiple walls.

-### Delay in updating the info box
-Under some circumstances when an object is selected there may be a delay before the information box in the bottom right is updated.
-It is unknown why this is, perhaps related to internal redrawing of the object when it receives focus.
-It is not known to have another other impact on the software operation.
+If required they can then be merged within a vector image editor or your laser cutter software.

 ### History undo etc. not yet implemented
 Changes are implemented immediately, but there is not currently a way to undo those changes, other than not saving them.
-Data is included in some of the functions and is likely to be included in future.
-Note that the history of edits is independant so changes to different parts may have unintentional consequences.
+This is likely to be included in future.

-### Performance issues
-Performance is under review.
-Attempted multithreading for updates (thread per wall), but due to GIL and additional overheads this was noticeably slower.